Zelda: Skyward Sword is the third-best Zelda game on Switch

 Has it been 10 years since I reviewed The Legend of Zelda: Skyward Sword on CNET?
 Yes, it has.
 Back in 2011, Jeff Bakalar, Dan Ackerman and I looked at what was one of the last big Nintendo Wii games.
-Zelda: Skyward Sword hasn't been remembered all that fondly since then: the game isn't considered one of the very best Zeldas.
-Partly because of the Wii version's very unusual and motion-based controls, which turned sword swipes into swinging hand motions using the Nintendo Wii Motion Plus controller.
+Zelda: Skyward Sword hasn't been remembered all that fondly since then; the game isn't considered one of the very best Zeldas.
+That's partly because of the Wii version's unusual and motion-based controls, which turned sword swipes into swinging hand motions using the Nintendo Wii Motion Plus controller.

 Skyward Sword's controls have been admirably remapped to the physical Switch buttons in handheld mode.
 That -- plus an autosave mode that always keeps a save file just in case you forget to manually save -- makes this Zelda a lot easier to pick up and play in short sessions.